lDisciple/MetaZombies/README.md

 -----------------------------------------------------------------------
 - Get the gecko driver
 - Install selenium
--Now inside whatsappHandler.py you must put the path to geckoDriver after "self._DRIVER_PATH" -After that you can start mainHandler which should create a browser session.
+- Now inside whatsappHandler.py you must put the path to geckoDriver after "self._DRIVER_PATH"
+- After that you can start mainHandler which should create a browser session.
--Log in to web.whatsapp with your phone
+- Log in to web.whatsapp with your phone
--Now you can input commands through Task_* files in TODO or stdin
+- Now you can input commands through Task_* files in TODO or stdin

 Current commands are:
 _____________________